parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 ## The Client Repositories

-Client libraries are expected to reside in independent repositories, most likely inheriting the **protobuf** contracts from the `operations` repository.
+Client libraries are expected to reside in independent repositories, most likely inheriting the **protobuf** contracts from the `parsec-operations` repository.
 Each client library is subject to its own sub-structure, build system and documentation system underneath that.
 The structures and build systems will naturally vary from one language to another, and these are not governed by the project overall.

-The `client` folder is a key extension point for partner contributors.
 This project eagerly welcomes contributions of new client libraries in different programming languages in order to enhance the ecosystem and increase adoption.
 The [`Parsec for users`](../parsec_users.md) page contains a list of currently available client libraries.

 ## Repository Map